How I Taught My Grandmother to Read

-Synopsis
+Plot

 When the author was a girl of about twelve, she used to stay in a village in North Karnataka with her grandparents.
 Since the transport system was not very good in those days, they used to get the morning newspaper not until the afternoon.
 The weekly magazine used to come in a day late.
 All of them would wait eagerly for the bus, which arrived with the newspapers, weekly magazine and the post.

 At that time, Triveni was a very popular writer in the Kannada language and all the village people would wait eagerly for the weekly magazine 'Karmaveera', where one of her novel Kashi Yatre was appearing as a serial.
-It was the story of an old lady and her earnest desire to go to Kashi or Banares or Varanasi, where she wished to worship Lord Vishweshwara to attain the ultimate blessings.
+It was the story of an old lady and her earnest desire to go to Kashi, where she wished to worship Lord Vishweshwara to attain the ultimate blessings.
 But finally, the old lady sacrifices all her savings for the marriage of a young, poor girl, who falls in love but there was no money for her wedding so she gave her all her savings.

 Impressed by the plot of Kashi Yatre, the author's grandmother Krishtakka would listen to the story as her granddaughter (the author) read the episodes to her.
-She was so touched with the story that later, she could repeat the entire text by heart.
+She was so touched as she related with the main character.
+She could repeat the entire text by heart.
 She never went to school and so, she couldn't read it by herself.
-Afterwards, she used to join her friends at the temple park and would discuss the latest episodes [because Triveni was a popular writer and common people could relate to the complex psychological problems in her stories].She could relate to the protagonist of the story.
+Afterwards, she used to join her friends at the temple park and would discuss the latest episodes.